lorisfloquet/pygic/README.md

 For more information, check out `uv`'s [documentation](https://docs.astral.sh/uv/getting-started/installation/).

-Once `uv` is installed, all you have to do to install `pygic` as a CLI tool is:
+Since `pygic` is on PyPI, once `uv` is installed, all you have to do to install `pygic` as a CLI tool is:

 ```bash
 uv tool install pygic